AbelCoplet/CAGtrueKV/ADDITIONALREADME/llamacag-kv-cache-guide.md

    1. User Question: "What are the safety protocols for chemical X?"
    2. RAG System: "Mix chemical X with water to neutralize it" (INCORRECT)
-   3. LlamaCag Validation: "REJECTED - Safety manual clearly states on page 37 that chemical X reacts violently with water.
+   3. LlamaCag Validation (using Fresh Context - Reload Before): "REJECTED - Safety manual clearly states on page 37 that chemical X reacts violently with water.
 Correct protocol is to use neutralizing agent Y."
    4. System reprocesses with this correction